 Food stamp fraud is a crime.
 Using food stamps for the purchase of items other than food or qualified products is also a crime.
 Administered by the Indiana Family Social Services Administration (FSSA), the food stamp (SNAP) /EBT program serves thousands of Hoosiers who need food assistance.
 The FSSA is aware of misuse of SNAP/EBT services by users (consumers), and retailers who profit from the resale or exchange of SNAP/EBT cards.

-Internal challenges were also found at the point of qualification/redetermination, where FSSA interviewers were not equipped to ask the “right questions” to filter out unqualified applicants.
-Training tools were required to enable, encourage and support their efforts.
-Lastly, obstacles were also prevalent at FSSA SNAP/EBT locations throughout the State of Indiana, where consumers arrive to apply/re-apply for food stamps/EBT services.
-The goal was clear – to prevent fraud utilizing an integrated campaign.
+Internal challenges were also found where FSSA interviewers were not equipped to ask the “right questions” to filter out unqualified applicants.
+Training tools were created to enable, encourage and support their efforts.

 Cabello’s strategic approach required a look at the big picture – to fully understand the SNAP/EBT process, system, the consumer/user, retail partners, and the mindset of those who aim to misuse the system.
 Internally, SNAP/EBT agents needed support to do their job better.
 Externally, SNAP/EBT users needed to understand that fraud was not acceptable, under any conditions.
 Cabello began at the very point of engagement – where an FSSA interviewers and representatives throughout the State of Indiana engage with a food stamp applicants.
 This is where food stamp fraud begins.
 Cabello cleverly repurposed the existing national SNAP program logo to become a functional asset in the overall message strategy.
 It became more than a logo.
 It was our core message.
 “Stop SNAP Fraud”.